NYSTCE, SSHS 1020, TEACH Account, Fingerprinting

 -View the certification status of employed teachers and prospective employees

 -View/update professional development hours completed by teachers they employ

 -Enter superintendent statements for a supplementary certificate of temporary license

-To complete the Fingerprinting/Background check required for teacher certification in New York, first create an online TEACH Account through New York State Education Department at: http://www.highered.nysed.gov/tcert/teach
+To complete the Fingerprinting/Background check required for teacher certification in New York, first create an online MorphoTrust through New York State Education Department at: http://www.identogo.com

-You will use this TEACH Account to file your fingerprint application, including the payment to the NYS Department of Education.
+You will use this MorphoTrust Account to file your fingerprint application, including the payment to the NYS Department of Education.
 Once you have completed the online fingerprint application, your online account should indicate that you are ready to be fingerprinted.
-You may select to have your fingerprints taken at any provider that uses Live Scan Digital Fingerprinting.
-SUNY Oswego University Police can fingerprint students for the teacher certification requirement by appointment only.
-Call (315) 312-5555 in advance (at least a few days) to schedule an appointment.
+You may select to have your fingerprints taken at any provider from the website.
+Call (877) 472-6915 in advance (at least a few days) to schedule an appointment.
 You will need to bring Photo ID, as well as provide your Social Security Number.
-There is a $20.00 service fee for the Digital Scan, payable by cash or check.
-Stop by the Curriculum and Instruction Advisement Center for an information sheet, or visit the University Police site.
+The total cost of the fingerprintint fee is $99.70.
+Stop by the Curriculum and Instruction Advisement Center for an information sheet.

 For more information: